pedroilidio/pedroilidio.github.com/intuitive_eolr.md

 After solving the good arrow, the MICA and its matching edge should arive at DF-DB.

-Several examples of application of this procedure are shown in Section X, with the intention of clarifying any confusion that may arise.
+Several examples of application of this procedure are shown in the Example solves appendix, with the intention of clarifying any confusion that may arise.

 ## 5. Final remarks and future work